Sudharsan7303/Mini_Project-Professional_Networking_Site/README.md

 # Mini_Project
-Professional Networking Site-This project is a web-based platform that helps users find professionals in their area for various services, including plumbing, electrical, carpentry, home repair, and more.In addition to allowing users to search for professionals, the website also enables professionals to register themselves as
+Professional Networking Site-This project is a web-based platform that helps users to find professionals in their area for various services, including plumbing, electrical, carpentry, home repair, and more.In addition to allowing users to search for professionals, the website also enables professionals to register themselves as